United States Immigration and Customs Enforcement: Detention center conditions

+Conditions in ICE detention centers have received substantial criticism and widespread allegations of rotten food, overcrowding, a lack of sanitation, physical and sexual abuse, and multiple deaths.
 The Intercept published a report by the DHS Office of Inspector General revealing that 1,224 sexual abuse complaints while in immigration custody were filed between January 2010 and June 2017.
 Contrary to ICE's claims, only 2% of these complaints were investigated.

-In 2020, the Kino Border Initiative received 442 reports of alleged abuse by US agents, meaning 18% of new arrivals were abused by a US official.
+In 2020, the Kino Border Initiative received 442 reports of alleged abuse by US agents, meaning 18% of new arrivals were allegedly abused by a US official.
+In 2019, a detained U.S. citizen stated that he lost 26 lb in 23 days due to lack of food.